 Share on Facebook

-The April 2013 issue of the journal History of the Human Sciences is now online.
-Included in these issue are seven all new articles on topics that include the history of psychiatric ideas about self-harm, madness and the brain, and early British and American sociology.
+The July 2015 issue of History of the Human Sciences is now online.
+Among the articles in this issue are one’s on Durkheim’s followers, psychologist Mark May’s influence on the Institute of Human Relations at Yale University, and the relationship between neurofeedback and the self.
 Full titles, authors, and abstracts follow below.

 Share on Facebook